Building A Network Strategy to Improve Community Health

 Today, CHR&R is beginning to track and adapt their strategy using PARTNER to make more effective decisions.
 With their network strategy in hand, they’re thinking carefully about who they partner with and how they structure their relationships.
 Rather than using a “more is better” scattershot approach, they’re building the least number of connections necessary to improve health outcomes, saving the team time and resources that can be re-invested in improving health outcomes.
 Without the critical first step of shifting their mindset to view the situation with a network science perspective, and their work developing network leadership capacity, they might still be struggling to effectively leverage their network.

-Interested in developing and tracking a strategy for your network, coalition or collaborative of partners?
+Interested in building a network strategy for your coalition or collaborative of partners?
 Contact our team to see how we can help you shift your network mindset, design a network strategy, and start tracking and adapting it for the future with PARTNER.